-Call us on (858) 523-9000 to start planning your vacation to Umaid Bhawan Palace or take a look at our itineraries to Rajasthan
+To start planning your vacation to Umaid Bhawan Palace

 Set amidst 26 acres of beautiful gardens and just outside Jodhpur, the Umaid Bhawan Palace is an incredibly impressive royal retreat.
 The current Maharajah of Jaipur still has his own private wing and grounds here.
 The palace is a blend of eastern and western architectural influences with its Rajput traditional exteriors and art deco interiors.

 Everything about the property represents grandeur and elegance, with the large hallways, high ceilings and marble staircases.
 There are 75 rooms and suites offering fabulous views over the immaculate palace gardens and the Mehrangarh Fort in the distance.
 Suites are adorned with frescoes of leopards, tigers and horses and some feature spa therapy rooms and baths carved out of single pieces of pink Italian marble designed by Norblin.

 The 'Risala' restaurant offers an exquisite a la carte menu and the 'Sunset Pavilion' provides al fresco dining, specializing in delicious BBQs.
 Outdoor dining experiences can be arranged by the hotel including dinner at the Mehrangarh Fort and sundeck lunches under maharaja tents.
 Other facilities include a huge swimming pool, tennis courts, a health club and spa offering aromatherapy massages and ancient Indian therapies.